-§ 145-27 Variances.
+§ 330-17 Variances.

-- A. The Board may grant a variance from the application of these regulations when, in its opinion, the enforcement thereof would do manifest injustice, and the applicant has demonstrated that the equivalent degree of protection will still be provided to the private water supply without strict compliance with the provisions of these regulations. - B. Every request for a variance shall be made in writing and shall state the specific variance sought and the reasons therefor.
+- A. The Board may, after a public hearing, grant a variance from the application of these regulations when, in its opinion, the enforcement thereof would do manifest injustice, and the applicant has demonstrated that the equivalent degree of protection will still be provided to the private water supply without strict compliance with the provisions of these regulations. - B. Every request for a variance shall be made in writing and shall state the specific variance sought and the reasons therefor.
 The writing shall contain all the information needed to assure the Board that, despite the issuance of a variance, the public health and environment will be protected.
-Notice of the consideration of variances for drinking water wells shall be given by the applicant, at least 10 days prior thereto, by certified mail to all direct abutters to the property upon which the private well is located.
+Notice of the hearing shall be given by the Board, at the applicant's expense, at least 10 days prior thereto, by publication in a newspaper of general circulation in the Town of Groton, and by regular mail to all abutters within 300 feet of the property, including owners on the opposite side of the street, upon which the private well is located.
+The applicant shall present a certificate of mailing receipt for all Abutters at the beginning of the public hearing.
+The presentation of the receipt for all abutters required to be notified as identified on the tax list shall constitute compliance with Abutter notification requirements.
+The Board of Health shall determine whether the applicant has complied with the abutter notification requirements.

 The notice shall include a statement of the variance sought and the reasons therefor.
 Any grant or denial of a variance shall be in writing and shall contain a brief statement of the reasons for approving or denying the variance.
-A copy of each variance shall be on file for 30 days following its issuance and shall be available to the public at all reasonable hours in the Office of the Board of Health.
+A copy of each variance shall be on file for 30 days following its issuance and shall be available to the public at all reasonable hours in the Office of the Town Clerk or Office of the Board of Health.
+No work shall be done under any variance until 10 days elapse from its issuance, unless the Board certifies, in writing, that an emergency exists.

 - C. Any variance may be subject to such qualifications, revocation, suspension, condition, or expiration as is provided in these regulations or as the Board expresses in its grant of the variance.
-A variance may otherwise be revoked, modified or suspended, in whole or in part, only after the holder thereof has been notified in writing and has been given an opportunity to be heard. - D. Emergencies. - (1) If an emergency condition exists, that is, if the lack of water poses an immediate and significant danger to the health and welfare of persons, livestock or domestic fowl or crops, then the Board of Health or its agent shall issue a well construction permit within 24 hours of receipt of the completed permit application.
-It is the responsibility of the well contractor and/or property owner to substantiate that an emergency condition exists by submission of a signed statement to the Board of Health or its agent.
+A variance may otherwise be revoked, modified or suspended, in whole or in part, only after the holder thereof has been notified, in writing, and has been given an opportunity to be heard. - D. Emergencies. - (1) If an emergency condition exists, that is, if the lack of water poses an immediate and significant danger to the health and welfare of persons, livestock or domestic fowl or crops, then the Board of Health shall issue a well construction permit within 24 hours of receipt of the completed permit application.
+It is the responsibility of the well contractor and/or property owner to substantiate that an emergency condition exists by submission of a signed statement to the Board of Health.
 Emergency well construction permits will be issued only to replace an existing water supply where the lack of water poses an immediate and significant threat to human health or when the Board of Health determines that other exceptional circumstances exist. - (2) The drilling process for an emergency well construction must begin within 24 hours of receipt of the permit except when inclement weather conditions or other abnormal circumstances occur.

-§ 145-28 Severability.
+§ 330-18 Severability.